An innovative provider of sophisticated legal services in over 45 practice areas.

 Weintraub Shareholder and chair of Labor and Employment Group, Lizbeth (Beth) V. West, will be speaking at an upcoming Bridgeport Continuing Education event.
 Summary of Program California Employers and Litigators have wrestled for years over how to classify independent contractors and employees and which employees are exempt.
 In Dynamex Operations…

-Weintraub Tobin, a leading California full-service law firm, is pleased to announce two new practice group leaders.
-David A. Diepenbrock will now serve as the practice group leader for Litigation and Mark E. Ellinghouse will serve as practice group leader for Real Estate.
+Weintraub Tobin is pleased to announce three new practice group leaders.
+Jessica Corpuz will now serve as the practice group leader for Litigation, Shauna Correia will serve as practice group leader for Labor & Employment, and David Creeggan will serve as practice group leader for Real Estate.
+“Having Jessica, Shauna, and David step…

-Weintraub Tobin is pleased to welcome Marc Rodriguez as an associate in Weintraub’s Litigation practice group, where he focuses his practice on general business litigation.
+Weintraub Tobin is pleased to welcome Chloë N. Coleman as an associate in the Firm’s Litigation and Entertainment practice groups, where she will focus on complex commercial disputes, including entertainment and intellectual property litigation.

-Weintraub Tobin is pleased to welcome Benjamin J. Lewis as an Associate in the Firm’s Litigation group, where he focuses his practice on education, employment, and non-profit/religious entity litigation.
+Weintraub Tobin is pleased to welcome Carly M. Moran as an Associate in the Firm’s Litigation practice group, where she focuses on administrative, pretrial, trial, and appellate proceedings.

 As the State of California looks to plug a massive hole in its budget, the regulated community can expect agencies with the authority to generate revenue by imposing civil penalties to become even more active.
 Those sued for the first time by agencies seeking to recover civil penalties sometimes assume…